-- Send results book to those who have paid and OMA Secretary. - Send electronic results to the OMA Secretary, the OMA Director of Competition, the OMA Records Officer, participating Affiliate Record Officers, Secretaries and Web-site Managers, and the Convener of the LOC for the following Championships. - Write and send report, including recommendations, to OMA Director of Competition and next organizing LOC Convener.
+- Send results book to those who have paid and OMA Secretary. - Send electronic results to the OMA Secretary, the OMA Director of Competition, the OMA Records Officer, participating Member countries' Records Officers, Secretaries and Website Managers, and the Convenor of the LOC for the following Championships. - Write and send report, including recommendations, to OMA Director of Competition and next organising LOC Convenor.
 This could include suggested changes to the Competition Manual. - Send a set of medals to the OMA Secretary

-APPENDIX 2 ROLE OF THE CONVENER AND SUB-COMMITTEES
+APPENDIX 2 ROLE OF THE CONVENOR AND SUB-COMMITTEES